kgl2001/IntegraB-OS/README.md

 ## Building

 You will need a copy of [beebasm](https://github.com/stardot/beebasm) 1.09 or later in order to build the sources.
-Each version has a separate toplevel file, e.g. [IBOS-120.asm] for v1.20.
+Each version has a separate top level file, e.g. [IBOS-120.asm](IBOS-120.asm) for v1.20.
 To build any particular version, execute beebasm using a command like:
 ```
 beebasm -w -i IBOS-120.asm
 ```